Dragon8029/100-days-of-code/Attempt4.md

 *Aug 13, 2018*

 Still working on the product landing page project from @freeCodeCamp.
 Some CSS is holding me up.
 I will get it, just strugling to make it work the way I want it to.

+---

+##A4D12:
+*Aug 14, 2018*

+Managed to make some progress on the product landing page projects.
+Was having a tough time getting my li's to arrange horizontally instead of vertically.
+Now I can start working on the rest of the page.